6 General Liability Limits Every Business Owner Should Know

 - Coverage C: Medical payments

-This limit does not apply to claims arising from products-completed operation hazards, which often has its own separate limit.
+This limit does not apply to claims arising from products-completed operation hazards, which often have its own separate limit.

 General Aggregate Example